Harshhrp2511/Compozent-Tasks/README.md

 ## 2. 🌐 API Development Task Using Flask
 - RESTful API with CRUD Operations
 - Frontend Integration with Flask

 ## 3. 🤖 Machine Learning Project
 - Develop a Regression Model
 - Create Flask API for Predictions
-- Frontend for Predictions
+- Frontend for Predictions using HTML, CSS and Javascript